Shaggy Man: Portrayal

 Although Baum used The Shaggy Man a great deal in his books from his first appearance onward, he did not appear in any productions of The Oz Film Manufacturing Company, nor did he appear much in the work of Baum's successors other than Jack Snow.

-Frank F. Moore would portray the role on the Los Angeles stage opposite James C. Morton as Tik-Tok in the 1913 play The Tik-Tok Man of Oz.
-The role was modeled on Fred Stone's Scarecrow in The Wizard of Oz, and Moore would go on to play the Scarecrow in His Majesty, the Scarecrow of Oz.
+Frank F. Moore portrayed the role on the Los Angeles stage opposite James C. Morton as Tik-Tok in the 1913 play The Tik-Tok Man of Oz.
+The role was modeled on Fred Stone's Scarecrow in The Wizard of Oz, and Moore later played the Scarecrow in His Majesty, the Scarecrow of Oz.

 In comics, Shaggy Man appeared briefly in Eric Shanower's The Ice King of Oz and in issue #19 of Oz.

 In other media

 The Shaggy Man appears in Return to Oz.
 He is seen in the background at Princess Ozma's coronation.